berryywise/berryywise/README.md

 [Beatton Webshop](https://github.com/berryywise/beatton-spa-webshop)

-Beatton Webshop, a full stack application e-commerce website for high end furniture.
+A full stack e-commerce website for high end furniture.
 Based on a collabration with a designer on dribbble.
+Makes use of Single Page App with Reacter Router Dom for instant speed responses.

 -----------------------------